Those Things Dogs Do

-Bizarre behaviors are not always as one-of-a-kind as you may think.
-Looking into causes — and ways to make odd behavior stop.
+Bizarre behaviors in dogs are not always as one-of-a-kind as you may think.
+Looking into the causes of some weird dog behavior — and ways to make it stop if it's a problem.

 On the face of it, it sounds like the most unique canine behavior in the world.
 A dog starts “licking” the air out of nowhere, or carrying an object in his mouth while whimpering the whole time.
 Or maybe he begins carrying food from one room to another before he eats it, or falling to the floor and flopping around like a just-caught fish thrown to the bottom of the boat.
 Guess what?
 If your dog does it, chances are others do as well.

 Head of the Tufts Animal Behavior Clinic, Nicholas Dodman, BVMS, DACVB, has seen it all.
 Herewith, some of the behaviors owners think are unique to their dog but aren’t — and when to know if the behavior is just a harmless quirk or has a serious medical component that needs to be addressed for your pet’s health.

 Moaning even though he already has the toy in his mouth.
 You’d think if a dog had possession of something he valued greatly, he’d be happy.
 Yet some dogs literally fret even as they walk around with the very thing that means so much to them.
 Earl Duckett of Loganville, Georgia, knows the behavior well.
 His 11-year-old miniature schnauzer, Toby, has started carrying his wife’s bedroom shoe in his mouth, whining while he does it.
 “The whine is like he is hurting,” Mr. Duckett says, “but there is no indication that he is, and he only whines when he walks around with it.
 This happens two or three times a week.
 Last Christmas, our neighbor gave him a rawhide chew, and he did the same thing with that.
 He has never chewed on either — he just holds them.”